IntroCSCI/colorvisionproject-nicolekeane12/README.md

 I use a vector to store the double and then read a string from the file and turn it into a double using stod.
+### Updates
+I can insert a color in the list and it will output if the color is dark, if it is more red or green, and if it is a good balance of RGB.
+I input a string and get a double, and a bool output.

 *Coming in version 0.2*